kununu/client-gear/packages/client-gear-playground/README.md

-The playground for components can be installed and run this way
+The playground can be installed and run this way

 ```
 lerna bootstrap # Install all dependencies in all packages